bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/ShinyCell_tutorial.md

-## 4. optionally, control default metadata variables and colors of ShinyCell by modifying configuration object.
+## 4. Optionally, control default metadata variables and colors of ShinyCell by modifying configuration object.

 ShinyCell will give random default colors to all metadata object levels (such as clusters or conditions).
 However, if you want to change the default colors, that can be done also.